tendermint/fundraising/docs/How-To/cli/README.md

 ## Command Line Interface

 To test out the following command line interface, you must set up a local network.
 By simply running `make localnet` under the root project directory, you can start the local network.
-It requires [Starport](https://starport.com/), but if you don't have Starport set up in your local machine, reference this [install Starport guide](https://docs.starport.network/) to install it.
+It requires [Starport](https://starport.com/), but if you don't have Starport set up in your local machine, see this [install Starport guide](https://docs.starport.network/) to install it.

 - [Transaction](#Transaction)
     * [CreateFixedPriceAuction](#CreateFixedPriceAuction)